 Ruan Thai mixes a perfect batch of spices on the right dishes

-is a small, modest Thai restaurant.
+Walking distance from Wheaton Plaza is a small, modest Thai restaurant.
 Looking cozy cozy in a run-down parking lot, beset by small shops on either side, Ruan Thai's outside appearance makes it easy to miss, but the food is memorable and will keep customers coming back for more.
 For a reasonable price, Ruan Thai's fresh food trumps the meager portions of more upscale restaurants.

 Equally delicious is the Goy se-mee, a bowl of flat, crispy egg noodles with vegetables and a choice of meat in an unforgettable gravy.
 For only $8.95, the mountain of noodles satisfies both the wallet and the palette.
 The crispy noodles, comparable in crunch to a bag of potato chips, complement the consistency of the heavy gravy.

 On the contrary, the Pad Khing, made with beef or chicken and sautéed with ginger, fungus mushroom, onions and spring onions, is a less exotic dish and tastes disappointingly dull, lacking the numerous spices that are common in other dishes.
 The only part of this dish that resembles its better-tasting counterparts at Ruan is the portion size.